0x404/commit-marker/readme.md

 # Commit Marker
 It is a help tool, used to mark the commit message dataset.

-Given the subject, Message, and changed file of a git commit, mark which category the commit message belongs to:
+Given the subject, message, and changed files of a git commit, mark which category the commit message belongs to:

 * Corrective: bug fix
 * Perfective: system improvements